fbpx

 Day 1 - Antigua

 Welcome to Guatemala!
-Your trip starts in the colonial city of Antigua – surrounded by volcanos, the views from this city are all you need to make the trip.
-Antigua is known for its Spanish buildings, many restored after the 1773 earthquake that ended Antigua’s status as Guatemala’s capital.
-Your trip starts with a welcome meeting at 6 pm, followed by an optional group dinner.
+Your trip starts in the city of Antigua with a welcome meeting at 6 pm.
+If you arrive earlier, make sure to explore your surroundings.
+Antigua is known for its Spanish buildings, many restored after the 1773 earthquake that ended the city’s status as Guatemala’s capital.
+Surrounded by volcanos, the views from Antigua are sure to start your trip on a high!
+After your meeting, you can join your leader and fellow travellers for an optional group dinner.

-Day 2 - San Andres Itzapa / Quetzaltenango
+Day 2 - Quetzaltenango

 This morning after breakfast, travel to San Andres Itzapa in Chimaltenango.
-The Guatemalan Highlands are the best place to see the result of Mayan culture and Catholic religion coming together.
+The Guatemalan Highlands are the best place to see the result of Maya culture and Catholic religion coming together.
 Witness the unique culture firsthand with a shamanic ceremony at the Temple of San Simon.
 San Simon, the chain-smoking saint also known as Maximon, is a somewhat morally ambiguous deity.
-As few Mayan gods survived Spanish colonialism, scholars now think that San Simon is a symbol of numerous lost deities.
-After leaving your rum or tobacco offering (which can be purchased at the on-site liquor store), you’ll stop for a group lunch, before heading to Las Fuentes Georginas – volcanically heated hot springs in Xela.
-Surrounded by ferns, these luxurious hot springs are also the entrance to the forest reserve, with trails to the Zunil volcano.
-When you start to prune, you’ll carry on Quetzaltenango, where you spend the night.
+After leaving your rum or tobacco offering (which can be purchased at the on-site liquor store), you’ll stop for a group lunch, then continue on to Quetzaltenango.
+Your leader will take you on an orientation walk through the city locally known as Xela, then enjoy a free evening.

 Day 3 - Quetzaltenango

-Day 4 - Chichicastenango Market / Panajachel
+Day 4 - Panajachel

 As Guatemala is home to many markets, today’s adventure is a great contrast to yesterday’s Almolonga.
 After breakfast, you’ll head to Chichicastenango market (nicknamed Chichi), home to textiles, wooden handicrafts and jade jewellery.
 This is one of the largest outdoor markets in Latin America and Guatemala’s most historic.
 Surrounded by mountains, you’ll explore the market with an expert local leader who knows all the best spots and walk among thousands of locals and tourists who hit these stalls weekly.
 Maybe grab some souvenirs or a huipils for yourself – a traditional garment worn by the Indigenous girls and women of the area.
-You can also pick up some handmade jewellery, pottery, incense, tablecloths, a ceremonial mask used in traditional Mayan dances or some leather goods.
+You can also pick up some handmade jewellery, pottery, incense, tablecloths, a ceremonial mask used in traditional Maya dances or some leather goods.
 Tonight, spend the night in Panajachel on the shores of Lake Atitlan, where you’ll have a free evening for dinner.

-Day 5 - Santiago Atitlan / Antigua
+Day 5 - Antigua

 Day 6 - Antigua